christianityorigins/website/blog/_posts/2015-01-01-christianity-and-refugees.md

 2.  **Overwhelmingly Christian** in organizational leadership and theological motivation.
 3.  **Massively funded by government contracts** from the sovereign nations purportedly under attack.

 We must cease debating this antisemitic fantasy on its own terms.
-Instead, we must insist on the facts: **The organized resettlement of refugees in the West is a project led, executed, and funded primarily by Christian organizations in partnership with Western governments.** Any claim to the contrary is not an "alternative viewpoint"—it is a baseless, hateful libel with a bloody historical pedigree.
+Instead, we must insist on the facts: **The organized resettlement of refugees in the West is a project led, executed, and funded primarily by Christian organizations in partnership with Western governments.** Any claim to the contrary is not an "alternative viewpoint"—it is baseless!